jeff-wise/Elea/README.md

 ### Lens

-A lens is a reference to a part of a value.
-They are the primary mechanism for *destructing* values.
-They are analog
+A `lens` is a reference to a part of a `value`.
+They are the primary mechanism for *destructing* `value`s.
+They are dual to templates which *construct* `value`s by filling in holes in a structure, rather than cutting out a hole.

 ### Force

-A force is some type of system modification.
+A `force` is some type of system modification.
+[To be expanded]

 #### Synthesis

-For now the main force is Synthesis.
-Synthesis is a process of composing multiple values into a new value.
-Parts of the new value are then mapped into some systems.
-Values are transformed by different kinds of Transformers.
+For now the main `force` is `Synthesis`.
+Synthesis is a process of composing multiple `value`s into a new `value`.
+Parts of the new `value` are then mapped into some `system`s. `Value`s are transformed by different kinds of `Transformer`s.

 ### Transformer

-Transformers are functions, they take in multiple input values and return a single output value.
-Transformers represent general types of computations.
+`Transformer`s are functions, they take in multiple input `value`s and return a single output `value`. `Transformer`s represent general types of computations.
 For example, if one wanted to write a mathematical function, then one would use the Equation transformer, which is just a way to specify an equation with mathematical operations.
 This way, users can write domain specific data